Won’t somebody just tell me what to do!!

 A satisfied person doesn’t have urges to look for more food or pop down the shop for a packet of biscuits (you know, for the kids…).
 A satisfied person is just that – satisfied.

-You know what the answer was?
-Well, if you’ve done your research on keto as I’m pretty sure you have, you’ll know that the answer is FATS.
+Well, if you’ve done your research on keto as you may well have done, you’ll know that the answer is FATS.